Tipping in Mexico: Who to Tip & How Much

 Street Food Stands

-It’s not standard to tip street food vendors, though some of them will have a tip jar.
-If there happens to be a jar I tend to toss a few pesos in, but if not I generally don’t tip.
+It’s not standard to give tips to street food vendors, though some of them will have a tip jar.
+If there happens to be a jar, I tend to toss a few pesos in, but if not, I generally don’t tip.

 Finally, remember that every effort you make helps support the local economy when tipping in Mexico.

-Tipping in Mexico is not mandatory for taxi drivers, but it is customary to tip when they go above and beyond, such as assisting with luggage.
+Tipping in Mexico is not mandatory for taxi drivers, but it is customary to tip when they provide extra assistance, such as helping with luggage.

 Bartenders